Farmers in Alberta can now recycle grain bags and twine under the Alberta Ag-Plastic. Recycle It! pilot program.

-This page provides all the information you need to be able to participate fully in this three-year program.
+This page provides all the information you need to be able to participate in this pilot program.

 - Alberta Ag-Plastic.
 Recycle It! program background